day8/re-frame-debux/README.md

 ## Credit

-[Debux](https://github.com/philoskim/debux) is a useful and novel library for debugging Clojure and ClojureScript.
+[debux](https://github.com/philoskim/debux) is a useful and novel library for debugging Clojure and ClojureScript.

-This library, **re-frame-debux**, is a fork of Debux, that repurposes it for tracing, form-by-form the ClojureScipt code in re-frame event and subscription handlers for inspection within [re-frame-10x](https://github.com/Day8/re-frame-10x).
+This library, **re-frame-debux**, is a fork of **debux**, that repurposes it for tracing, form-by-form the ClojureScipt code in re-frame event handlers, for later inspection within [re-frame-10x](https://github.com/Day8/re-frame-10x).

-This fork contains a few substantial extension/modifications to debux and, longer term, we would like to investigate merging them back into mainline Debux, but the changes we needed to make required quite deep surgery, so in the interests of time, and a proof of concept, we started off with this fork.
+This fork contains a few substantial extension/modifications to debux and, longer term, we would like to investigate merging them back into mainline Debux, but the changes we needed to make required quite deep surgery, so in the interests of time, and getting a proof of concept out the door, we started off with a fork.

 ## Status

-Already useful!
+Already useful!!
 But this library is still a work in progress and there'll likely be little annoyances and bugs, perhaps even big ones.
-However, even if you use the supplied macros, there should be no issues with your code in production, as they delegate to the equivalent core clojure macros in that mode.

 If you run into any issues, please open an issue and we can try and help.

 ## Prerequisites